Community-Driven. Fair. Accountable.

 I’m a pragmatic community advocate, nonprofit leader, and proud Douglas County resident.
 I’ve spent over 20 years working with mission-driven organizations, helping them communicate clearly, lead responsibly, and stay accountable to the people they serve.
 Now, I’m stepping up to serve my own community because I believe good governance starts with listening, fairness, and transparency.

 As a mom raising two daughters here in Parker, I care deeply about keeping our community affordable, family-friendly, and flexible enough to meet the needs of every resident as we continue to grow.
 I love our open spaces and want to preserve them.
 I believe a community is stronger when we look out for our neighbors, even if we don’t always agree with them.
-As a mom, I know the decisions we make today have a significant impact on the generations that follow us.
+As a parent, I know the decisions we make today have a significant impact on the generations that follow us.
 And I understand firsthand how local decisions shape the everyday lives of families, schools, businesses, and neighborhoods.
 That’s why it’s so important to make those decisions openly, thoughtfully, and with everyone at the table.

 My Reasons for Running